Congratulations! You’ve gotten over the first hurdle and made it through to a face to face interview. That means your potent

 If you’ve just moved to London, there are some things to be considered when getting the tube for the first time:

 Top tip: Travelling on the tube can feel like a huge waste of time, but why not use it to do something productive?
-Whether it’s planning your day at work, listening to an audiobook or podcast, or reading a newspaper – don’t resent the lack of Wi-Fi, and use this time to add value to your day.
+Whether it’s planning your day at work, reading a newspaper, or listening to a podcast on your work commute – don’t resent the lack of Wi-Fi, and use this time to add value to your day.

 London transport is an inevitable part of living in the city - but with so many different ways of getting around, make sure that your journey to and from your graduate job is as economical and stress-free as possible!